Pradeepan544/Restaurant-Recommendation-System/README.md

 * Exploratory Data Analysis (EDA): Conducted thorough EDA to uncover insights and trends in restaurant ratings, cuisines, and dining costs.
 * Efficiency: Used only 40% of the dataset to ensure optimal performance without compromising the quality of recommendations.

+## Dataset
+The Dataset used for the recommender system is taken from Kaggle: Zomato Bangalore Dataset.
+Users can refer the link to download use it: https://www.kaggle.com/datasets/absin7/zomato-bangalore-dataset/data

 ## 🔍 Data Preprocessing
 * Data preprocessing is a crucial step in any data-driven project.
 Here’s how I approached it:
 * Initial Cleaning: Removed duplicates, handled missing values, and ensured data consistency.